craig8196/the-river-protocol/README.md

 The river was chosen because data is often sent in streams.
 Each stream is...
 * cheap and easy to create (optimistic creation, handshake is used to destroy)
-* a one-way communication (sorry, no auto-duplexing)
+* one-way communication (sorry, no auto-duplexing)
 * typed according to orderedness and reliableness
 * message oriented
 Messages can be fragmented.
-The framework will report User Maximum Transmission Unit (UMTU) and User Maximum Message Unit (UMMS) to user.
-Guaranteed single packet delivery if size is less-than-or-equal-to MTU, cannot send at all if size is greater-than MMU.
+Guaranteed single packet delivery if size is less-than-or-equal-to UMTU, cannot send at all if size is greater-than UMMU.

 Each stream sends messages in one of the following ways:
 * Ordered/Reliable: Similar to WebSockets.
 TCP can easily be mimicked.